KAuser2094/computercraft/CODING_STYLE.md

 This is here because for some reason I keep flip-flop-ing on my coding style, hopefully this will force me to stick to one (-_-).
 Also is semi-documentation.

+## Types

+Instructions on using and making types/type-classes (hereby just type) in LuaLS.

+### Classes

+Look at the `Classes.Types` section,

+## FileOnly/OnlyWithinOtherClass Types

+If a type is solely there to type (usually a table) within another class or to share fields between 2 new types in the same file then it should lead with `_<C>_<LASS>_<N>_<AME>.` , repeat for how many levels in you are (that are not also `FileOnly/OnlyWithinOtherClass` Types), and followed by its actual name.
+To try and avoid polluting the actual types.

+The `_` after the first letter of each word is because the autocomplete pattern matches from anywhere i n the types name-string, by doing this, as long as you type a word you SHOULD be able to see your actual type.
+It also does not unreasonable increase the difficulty of using these wierdly formatted types as they change is consistnent and you just type in the formatted `<CLASSNAME>` and get all its subtypes.

 ## Classes

 There is a `Class` Module and type that for the most part will be used.
 However in some cases, like `Logger` closure type classes may be used, in general if the class is self isolated then it is fine to not use the `Class` Module

+### Types

+Each class will generally end up creating 3/4 types:
+- `I<CLASSNAME>Definition` -- This one is optional, ignore if you aren't using it, also `SimpleClassDefinition` simply does not support it
+- `<CLASSNAME>Definition` (inherits the above if it is being used)
+- `I<CLASSNAME>` which holds only the public facing side of an instance (and inherits from `IClass`)
+- `<CLASSNAME>` which holds the public and private sides of an instance (Also inherits from above) (and inherits from `Class`)

+If `I<CLASSNAME>Definition` is skipped define `I<CLASSNAME>` within the class implementation file itself, otherwise follow the `Interface` logic to create the `I<CLASSNAME`

+Within the implementation file (and implementations that inherit from it) you are likely to use `<CLASSNAME>`.
+When actually using an instance, use `I<CLASSNAME>` so you are only using methods that you are expected to use.

 ### Class Module

-When creating a `Class` you are technically creating a `ClassDefinition` and it is only after the call of "new" that you have a Class. `Class.Simple` is closer to conventional metatable-based classes for lua, while following the `IClass` type and including inheritance. `Class` is a custom extended class implementation that allows for many more features with the aim of extendable functionality.
+When creating a `Class` you are technically creating a `ClassDefinition` and it is only after the call of "new" that you have a Class. `Class.Simple` is closer to conventional metatable-based classes for lua, while following the `Class` type and including inheritance. `Class` is a custom extended class implementation that allows for many more features with the aim of extendable functionality.
 Always use `Class.Simple` where possible.

 #### self vs this